LOUD-Project/Git-LOUD/README.md

 This is the LOUD Development Repository, where the big brains come together to make LOUD even LOUDER.

 ## Installing Git-LOUD
+Either download the latest master or clone the repository.

+###Latest Master

 Download the latest master.
 In your Forged Alliance folder, create a new sub-folder called "Git-LOUD".
 Extract the master to the newly created Git-LOUD folder.

-_OR_
+###Cloning the Repo

 In your Forged Alliance folder, create a new sub-folder called "Git-LOUD".
-Clone the repository to that filder.
+Clone the repository to that folder using your github client of choice.

 _THEN_